hanselgunawan/graphql-apollo-android/README.md

 ### Keywords

 **[OPERATION TYPE]**
-* Query: we use this to get information back from the server.
+* `Query`: we use this to get information back from the server.
-* Mutation: we use this if we want to change some data.
+* `Mutation`: we use this if we want to change some data.
-* Subscription: we use this to find out / listen to changes.
+* `Subscription`: we use this to find out / listen to changes.

 **[OPERATION NAME]**